Learn about Childhood/Adolescent Obesity

 If your child’s BMI is not listed on the charts above, please click here to calculate their BMI.

-*Disclaimer: You cannot measure children’s weight using solely BMI.
-You must calculate BMI and then plot it on the BMI-for-age percentile graph to find the child’s weight status*
+*Disclaimer: You cannot measure a child’s weight using solely BMI.
+You must calculate their BMI and then plot it on the BMI-for-age percentile chart to determine their weight status.*

 To learn more about childhood obesity, click here.